aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-regexp-unicode-property-escapes

-With this proposal, developers can access the set of unicode symbols, that are used exclusively in some specified script, in a regular expression by setting with a Unicode Property `\p{...}` and `\P{...}` with `u` flags:
+With this proposal, developers can access the set of Unicode symbols, that are used exclusively in some specified script, in a regular expression by setting with a Unicode Property `\p{...}` and `\P{...}` with `u` flags:

 ```js
 /\p{UnicodePropertyName=UnicodePropertyValue}/u